mahesh2247/allinonestoreapi/README.md

 On the right side of the screen check HTML output from the HTML tab.

-This API can also be run on Postman.
+This API can also be run on Postman Locally.
 Clone the entire repository and run from localhost.
-Open postman select body>raw>JSON and provide the input in JSON format and run from Postman.
+Open postman select body>raw>JSON and provide the input in JSON format and run from Postman using POST request.